About Dental Implants

 Are dental implants successful?

-With more than three decades of clinical experience and over a million patients treated, crowns and bridges supported by Nobel Biocare implants are highly successful.
+With more than three decades of clinical experience and over a million patients treated, crowns and bridges supported by the highest quality implants of leading manufacturers.
+Implants are highly successful.
 Our statistics confirm a success rate of nearly 95 percent for individual implants* – even higher for the bridges they support.
 Dental implants placed in our first patient 35 years ago are still functioning today!

 * Results based on implants and bridges remaining and in function over a five-year period.